 Just like in France, it's always interesting going to a nearby country to see all the differences from Germany.

 Prague can be a bit rough in some areas and you can tell it isn’t as safe as Germany, but overall it is safe and quite beautiful.

 They had Absinthe at every restaurant which is something I had only ever seen in movies.
 The apartment we stayed at had an absinthe bar right down the street too.
 This place even had absinthe soft serve where you could walk on up and get it yourself.
 The owner of the place was partying every time we walked by the bar.
-He either really likes his job or likes drinking absinthe (I'm leaning toward the latter).
+He either really likes his job or likes drinking absinthe (or perhaps both).

 We stayed up on a hill near the Prague Castle.
-It was really pretty except the walk back to our place lost it's allure very quickly!
-We booked through airbnb.com and ended up in a 2 bedroom apartment for really cheap, I think around $80 a night.
+It was really pretty except the walk back to our place was all uphill each night.
+We booked through Airbnb and ended up in a 2 bedroom apartment for really cheap, I think around $80 a night.
 The area was really nice and quiet as well.
 There were restaurants, pubs, shops and the walk to the castle was only a few minutes away.

 We also did a 3 hour dinner cruise when we were there and it was well worth it.
 The food wasn't spectacular, but it was buffet style and what I expected to get for such an event.
 The views were great and we were able to see a lot of the city.
 We had seating inside for dinner and the entire upstairs was open and had seating as well.
 I would recommend doing this if you are ever in Prague, the views alone make it well worth the trip.

 I wouldn't call this a highlight of our trip, but we decided to get a Thai massage as well.
 We thought a relaxing massage sounded nice after walking around for a few days.
 Not so.